Table of contents:

 Today, art can be ugly, provocative, and even boring – it is very versatile.
 Similar to the strict definitions of art, aesthetics was only seen as the study of beauty, though our perception of aesthetics affects way more than that: if an unknown place looks scary to you, you categorize this place in a certain way – judging by its appearance.
 Aesthetic perception is present in our everyday life and it is localized in our brain, influenced by multiple factors like genes, emotions, education and cultural environment [1,2].
 This is why we are not only able to identify the Mona Lisa as a painting of a woman with a puzzling facial expression, but also admire it as a piece of art by Leonardo da Vinci.

-Already heard of our Brainstorms Festival?
-Two days on business, science and cutting-edge human oriented technology from the top experts of the world.
+Meet us at the Brainstorms Festival in Vienna!
+Two days on business, science and cutting-edge human oriented technologies from top experts of the world.
 Learn more here.

 Our taste, basically a translation from aesthetic perception into daily life, also helps you pick washing powder for instance, when you choose the prettier one between identical-seeming products .
 Your brain does this all the time: whom you are going to ask for directions on the street depends on who appears friendly.
 First impressions rely on your aesthetic perception, which is not the same as finding the person attractive.
 For this reason, separating aesthetics from beauty is helpful when investigating how these concepts are linked in our brains.
 Which brain area is responsible for liking a song so much you immediately turn up the radio when you hear it?
 And is looking at an incredible artwork comparable to eating your favourite meal?
 Neuroaesthetics, a fairly new scientific study introduced about a decade ago, wants to get to the root of these questions.

 What Neuroaesthetics can do